2muchcoffeecom/ng2-restangular/README.md

-# Current stage (RENAMED due to Angular SemVer, please use [ngx-restangular](https://github.com/2muchcoffeecom/ngx-restangular/) instead)
+# Current stage ([Team of maintainers](https://2muchcoffee.com/) had to RENAME project due to Angular SemVer, please use [ngx-restangular](https://github.com/2muchcoffeecom/ngx-restangular/) instead)

 This project was renamed from **ng2-restangular** to [ngx-restangular](https://github.com/2muchcoffeecom/ngx-restangular/) due to implementation of Semantic Versioning by Angular Core Team.
 NPM name also changed, you can install actual version of project with ``npm install ngx-restangular``, as example.